Diano (footballer)

-Claudiano Alves dos Santos (born 7 October 1981 in Serra Negra, São Paulo), better known as Diano, is a retired Brazilian footballer who played as a defender.
-His last known club was Sriwijaya FC in the Indonesia Super League.
+Claudiano Alves dos Santos (born 7 October 1981), better known as Diano, is a Brazilian former professional footballer who played as a defender.

 Career

 Diano started his career at Guaçuano before being signed by Belasitsa Petrich on 19 July 2005.
 Diano joined Levski Sofia on loan for the second half of the 2006–07 season before leaving for Olimpik Baku in 2008.
 Diano spent two seasons with Olimpik Baku before joining Sriwijaya FC in the Indonesia Super League.